The faith of Bartimaeus

 And immediately he recovered his sight and followed him on the way.

-Bartimaeus was in such a hurry to get to Jesus that the dropped his cloak to keep it from showing him down.
+Bartimaeus was healed because of his faith.
+One act demonstrates his faith.
+He was in such a hurry that he dropped his cloak to keep it from showing him down.
 For a sighted person to do this wouldn’t be remarkable; he could always go back later to get his cloak.
 But Bartimaeus was blind.
 If Jesus failed to restore his sight he might not ever find his cloak again.
 By this act he demonstrated his faith that he would be able to see again.